Retropikzel/foreign-c/README.md

 Sets the value of the givens struct member.
 It is up to you to make sure that the type of value is correct.

+**pffi-array-allocate** type size

+Allocates pointer array of given type and size.

+**pffi-array?** object

+Returns #t of given object is array, #f otherwise.

+**pffi-pointer->array** pointer type size

+Converts given pointer to an array of giben type and size.

+**pffi-array-get** array index

+Returns the value of given index from given array.

+**pffi-array-set!** array index value

+Sets the given value of given index in given array.

 **pffi-list->array** type list